 Let them know that you want to help and will do all you can to stop it.
-Be clear that for the bullying to stop, it will be necessary for their school to become involved.
+Be clear that for the bullying behaviour to stop, it will probably be necessary for their school to become involved.
 Encourage your child to talk about it and what has been happening.
 It will help if they keep a journal in which they can write about the bullying behaviour and record when and where it happened and who was involved.
 Click here to download a copy of our ‘bullying behaviour incident log’.

 Your child may tell you that they want to try and deal with the bullying themselves.
 If they do, discuss some strategies with them and set a short period of time to see if they can resolve the situation.
 Coping skills can help children deal with bullying situations.

 Encourage your child to: